jllcalorio/data-analysis-in-python-for-complete-beginners/content/beginning/lists.md

 **Slicing** is helpful when selecting subsets of data — for instance, extracting readings for a ```specific day``` or ```patient```.
 " %}

+{% capture text %}
+Lists allow you to store and organize multiple pieces of related data in one place.
+In medicine, this could represent a patient’s list of medications, recorded temperatures, or test results.
+They’re flexible, easy to manipulate, and fundamental in handling repeated or time-series data.
+{% endcapture %}
+{% include alert.html text=text color=secondary %}